selwynpolit/d9book/book/attribution.md

 Please add your name below if you add to the project

-Danny Lufkin - provided inspiration and hopefully some front-end code.
+[Danny Lufkin](https://github.com/dlufkin) - provided inspiration and hopefully some front-end code.

-Phillip Norton - provided editing and a lot of material from his excellent articles at https://www.hashbangcode.com/
+[Phillip Norton](https://github.com/philipnorton42)- provided editing and a lot of material from his excellent articles at https://www.hashbangcode.com/

+[Karoly Negyesi](https://github.com/chx) - provided some useful edits and corrections

+[Arek Suchecki](https://github.com/arysom) Fixes to development chapter.

 <h3 style="text-align: center;">
 <a href="/d9book">home</a>